lftimm/cardozo/README.md

 # cardozo

-A simple to use and flexibile math for graphics, science and engineering simulation.
+A simple to use and flexibile math library for graphics, science and engineering simulation.
 This library is going to be used for my Bachelor's Thesis [Multicore and GPU Accelerated FEM].

 ## Installation